-- A physician must certify that the student has such a medical condition but may benefit from instruction, and must fill out the medical homebound form that the school district provides. - The school district then decides whether to approve the student for medical homebound services. - The school district will consider the severity of the student's illness or injury, the length of time that the student will be out of school, the impact that a long period away from school will have on the student's academic success, and whether the student's health needs can be met at school. - To learn more about medical homebound services, contact Student Services Director Kathy Durbin, 803-286-6972, 300 South Catawba Street, Lancaster SC 29720.
+A physician must certify that the ٠ student has such a medical condition Students, ages 3 through 21 years, but may benefit from instruction, bound form that the school district provides. • The school district then decides whether to approve the student for medical homebound services.
+The school district will consider the severity of the student's illness or injury, the length of time that the student will be out of school, the impact that a long period away from school will have on the student's academic success, and whether the student's health needs can be met at school.
+To learn more about medical homebound services, contact Student Services Director Kathy Durbin, 803-286-6972, 300 South Catawba Street, Lancaster SC 29720.